-Job interviews are known for their key moments.
+Job interviews are known for their critical moments.

-In fact, it seems like every job interview has a strengths-weaknesses focus these days.
+In fact, it seems like every job interview these days focuses on strengths and weaknesses.
 However, this is an entire shift for some companies and candidates.

-In truth, the strengths-weaknesses moment is so strongly associated with modern interviews that all candidates should learn to accept this focus.
+In truth, the strengths-weakness moment is so strongly associated with modern interviews that all candidates should learn to accept this focus.

 Yes, of course!